UA-196002567-1

 top of page

-This delightful shadow box frame features a 3-D carved mask on heavy-duty premium quality photo paper.
-As the season unfolds, fish and wildlife embark on their migration journey to Alaska.
-This charming piece of art can either stand independently on a shelf or desk, or be hung on the wall.
-Its versatility allows it to be displayed either sideways or longways.
-The intricate mask rests against a printed background, adorned with real feathers.
+This delightful Alaska Native art shadow box frame by John Oscar of Atsaq Art features a single 3-D carved mask on heavy-duty premium quality photo paper.
+The intricate mask rests against a printed background, adorned with a real feather.
 Story Included.

 • Outside dimensions 8" x 10" x 1.3"